About COVID-19 Federal Funding

 Changing eligibility guidance:

-Previously, in September 2020, FEMA issued refined guidance on the eligibility of certain COVID-19 expenses.
-As a result, costs incurred by state and local governments that were presumed to be reimbursable were no longer eligible for FEMA PA.
+The eligibility guidelines for FEMA PA have changed multiple times throughout the COVID-19 public health emergency, with the first notable change taking place in fall 2020.
+As a result of the fall 2020 changes, costs incurred by state and local governments that were presumed to be reimbursable were no longer eligible for FEMA PA.
 Most notably, PPE procured for use by public employees other than first responders (e.g., teachers or municipal administrative staff) and cleaning and sanitation costs for public buildings not used for direct responses to COVID-19 were determined to be ineligible for FEMA PA reimbursement.

 Expedited payment for vaccine distribution:

 On January 25, 2021, FEMA issued a memo on prioritized approval for vaccine related costs.
-On February 4, 2021, the Commonwealth was approved for a $426 M application for funding to support vaccine distribution, of which fifty percent, about $213 M, was granted as an advance.
+On February 4, 2021, the Commonwealth was approved for a $426 million application for funding to support vaccine distribution, of which fifty percent, about $213 million, was granted as an advance.

 Impact of FEMA PA changes on the Commonwealth:

-The Commonwealth has been approved for nearly $590 M in FEMA PA applications for state agencies as of March 2, 2021.
-The Commonwealth has been paid over $280 M for the 75% share of these applications.
-The new 100% reimbursement rate will result in an additional $95 M in reimbursement revenue for these applications, as well as additional revenue associated with applications not yet submitted.
+The Commonwealth has been approved for nearly $640 million in FEMA PA applications for state agencies as of August 2021.
+The new 100 percent reimbursement rate will result in an extra $160 million in reimbursement revenue for these applications compared to the 75 percent rate, as well as additional revenue associated with applications not yet submitted.

 FEMA PA Awards Received by the Commonwealth